 PRT1419, our third clinical candidate, is designed to be a potent and selective inhibitor of the anti-apoptotic protein, MCL1.
 The potency and selectivity of PRT1419 is supported by preclinical data demonstrating nanomolar inhibition of MCL1 and no inhibition of related enzymes at 200 times higher concentration of our product candidate.
-We have begun enrolling patients with hematologic malignancies, including patients with myelodysplastic syndrome, or MDS, acute myeloid leukemia, or AML, non-Hodgkin's lymphoma, or NHL, and multiple myeloma, or MM, into the Phase 1 open-label, multicenter clinical trial for the oral formulation of PRT1419.
-We expect to add dose expansion and combination cohorts to this Phase 1 clinical trial in the second half of 2021.
+We have begun enrolling patients with hematologic malignancies, including patients with myelodysplastic syndrome, or MDS, acute myeloid leukemia, or AML, non-Hodgkin's lymphoma, or NHL, and multiple myeloma, or MM, into the dose escalation portion of a Phase 1 open-label, multicenter clinical trial for the oral formulation of PRT1419.
+We expect to add dose expansion and combination cohorts to the Phase 1 clinical trial in the second half of 2021.
 Additionally, in March 2021, the FDA cleared our IND for an intravenous (IV) formulation of PRT1419.
-A Phase 1 trial of the IV formulation, which leverages the optimized physicochemical properties of MRT1419, is expected to commence in the coming months.
+The Phase 1 trial of the IV formulation of PRT1419, which leverages the optimized physicochemical properties of PRT1419, is now underway in patients with solid tumors.

 We were incorporated in February 2016 under the laws of the State of Delaware.
 Since inception, we have devoted substantially all of our resources to developing product and technology rights, conducting research and development, organizing and staffing our company, business planning and raising capital.
 We have incurred recurring losses, the majority of which are attributable to research and development activities, and negative cash flows from operations.
 We have funded our operations primarily through the sale of convertible preferred stock and common stock.
-Our net loss was \$21.3 million for the three months ended March 31, 2021 as compared to \$9.5 million for the three months ended March 31, 2020, and as of March 31, 2021, we had an accumulated deficit of \$128.7 million.
+Our net loss was \$48.2 million for the six months ended June 30, 2021 as compared to \$20.9 million for the six months ended June 30, 2020, and as of June 30, 2021, we had an accumulated deficit of \$155.6 million.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through all stages of development and clinical trials and, ultimately, seek regulatory approval.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
-Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expendent expenses.
+Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.